-The Society, under the division of the Mount Rushmore Bookstores (the Bookstores), also sells historical and educational Memorial-related products at the Memorial and Rapid City Regional Airport (Airport), the activities of which are included in the accompanying financial statements.
+The Society, under the division of the Mount Rushmore Bookstores (the Bookstores), also sells program related products at the Memorial and Rapid City Regional Airport (Airport), the activities of which are included in the accompanying financial statements.

 The Society also operates a 100 percent-owned subsidiary, known as Mount Rushmore Institute (the Institute) to provide forums, interpret and measure the value of democracy, and to advance the cause of freedom to the world.
-The Institute had no activity for the year ended December 31, 2020 or 2019.
+The Institute had no activity for the year ended December 31, 2021 or 2020.